 Homework will consist of four fairly large multi-week projects, which will be graded.
 Most of the projects will be individual, but there may also be team projects.
 Students may be required to submit project proposals or progress reports during the development period.
 Refer to the Homework Guidelines for more information, and to individual project assignments for specific details.

-The examinations include material covered in lecture, project material, and material covered in the relevant sections of the course text and other reading materials provided.
+The examinations include material covered in lecture, project material, and material covered in the relevant sections of the course text and other weekly reading materials provided.
 There will be two midterms and a final exam.
 The final exam will be comprehensive.
 Taking exams at times other than scheduled is only done under extreme circumstances and must be arranged in advance with the instructor.

 All exams are closed book.
 One 8.5x11 sheet of notes, handwritten (NOT photocopied from other sources) will be allowed for the final exam only.
 (The page of notes is submitted along with the exam.)
 Each midterm will be 40 minutes in length (one-half of a class period), and the final exam will be two hours long.

 |Projects||60% (15% each)|